cicl-stanford/homepage/content/publication/petrova2025regret.md

 # 4 -> 'Book chapter',
 # 5 -> 'Thesis'

-title = "Learning from `what might have been': A Bayesian model of learning from regret" date = "2025-05-12" authors = ["K. Petrova","J. Gross","T. Gerstenberg"] publication_types = ["3"]
+title = "Learning from 'what might have been': A Bayesian model of learning from regret" date = "2025-05-12" authors = ["K. Petrova","J. Gross","T. Gerstenberg"] publication_types = ["3"]